geofduf/run-length-example/README.md

 - Queries with automatic grouping interval selection (max number of points)
 - Basic data persistence (file)
 - Basic retention policy
+- Basic UI to demo a few common queries

 This example heavily relies on the host time.